 - colored sugar or sprinkles optional

 To make the sugar cookies:

-Cream the buttery spread and the sugar.
+Place the buttery spread and sugar in a mixing bowl.
+Beat on high speed until it's light and fluffy.
 Add the applesauce and vanilla and continue to mix.

 Add the gluten free flour blend and salt and mix until combined.
-If the dough seems too wet, add a bit more gluten free flour.
-(I find that with gf flour blends, some of them soak up the wet ingredients more than others.
+If the dough seems too dry, add a bit more applesauce.
+(I find that with GF flour blends, some of them soak up the wet ingredients more than others.
 If your dough seems too wet for sugar cookies, add some more flour.
 The dough should be quite stiff).

 Divide the dough into two discs.
 Wrap each disc in plastic wrap and refrigerate for at least two hours.